ritaK-kingston/p2p2c-crowdfunding/README.md

 ---

-## 3. Sentiment Analysis Themes and Keywords
+## 3. Sentiment Analysis Themes, Categories and Keywords

 The analysis script uses a comprehensive dictionary of themes, categories, and keywords to categorize crowdfunding stories.
 The taxonomy is presented below as tables per theme.
 Each row shows the Category and a single Keyword.